BillRobitskeJr/100-days-of-code/log.md

 **Link(s) to work**

 1. [freeCodeCamp Profile](https://www.freecodecamp.com/billrobitskejr) -- Shows completion of challenges, although they show up as 1/11 due to time zones.

+### Day 13: January 11, Wednesday

+**Today's Progress**: Completed the next three of the Intermediate Algorithm Scripting challenges on freeCodeCamp using functional programming.

+**Thoughts**: The Least Common Multiple challenge took over an hour on its own due to me effectively trying to brute force it.
+After writing various means of determining the multiple, only to find they required to many recursion iterations, I discovered that it can be determined via the Greatest Common Denominator -- which can be calculated via the [Euclidean algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm).
+Read-search--what comes after search?  ;)

+**Link(s) to work**

+1. [freeCodeCamp Profile](https://www.freecodecamp.com/billrobitskejr) -- Shows completion of challenges, although they show up as 1/12 due to time zones.